-Unfair Dismissal Support & Advice In Melbourne
+Unfair Dismissal Support & Advice in Melbourne

 Have You Been Unfairly Dismissed?

 Dedication and hard work should be valued, but for many Australians, the reality is far from fair.
+Being called into a meeting only to be informed of a sudden dismissal, without warning or explanation is a distressing experience.

-What Constitutes Unfair Dismissal?
+What is Unfair Dismissal?

 Unfair dismissal is when an employee is let go from their job in a way that’s deemed to be “harsh, unjust, or unreasonable” under Australian employment law.
 Section 385 of the Fair Work Act 2009 (Cth) spells out the criteria, including whether the dismissal was legitimate and whether the process used was fair.
 But what does “harsh, unjust, or unreasonable” really mean?